inuksuktv/ScriptWriter/README.md

 _Add Condition_

 Select the desired location in the script and the desired Condition then click the button.
-Each block can have one or two Conditions.
+Each condition-action list pair can have one or two Conditions.

 _Add Action_

 Select the desired location in the script and the desired Action then click the button.
-Each block can have any number of Actions, although Script Writer does enforce a maximum script length of $800 bytes.
+An action list can have any number of Actions, although Script Writer does enforce a maximum script length of $800 bytes.

 _Property Grid_